Home | Biplane

 is represented, we will not fly it.
 For example, when we purchased the

-1940 Waco UPF-7, we flew it to Salinas and pulled off
+1940 Waco UPF-7, we flew it to Salinas and pulled off the Continental

-that we "scrapped" only had 45 hours on it, but we didn't have personal
+"scrapped" only had 45 hours on it, but we didn't have personal

 knowledge of how it was built!
 We never fly an airplane with the power